 What is Star Wars Canon?

-Lucasfilm has made it clear that only the films, the Clone Wars series, and Star Wars: Rebels, are official canon.
-All novels, comics, and video games released in late 2014 and onward are also official canon.
+Lucasfilm has made it clear that only the films, the Clone Wars series, and everything that came after the fall of 2014, are official canon.
 Anything released before this we call Legends, and is not canon.
 Think of it like the old DC Universe comics, back in the ’40s.
 It’s official, but not canon.

 These lists attempt to create a reading order (or in some cases viewing/playing order) for all major pieces of the Star Wars universe.
 This includes primarily all movies and television programs, novels, YA books, short stories, comic books, and video games of a canonical nature.
 This list does not attempt to split up any novels so that they are read congruently, but rather focuses on an easy to follow reading list.
 In the event that two works cover the exact same timeframe the one published first is read first.
 Additionally, the placement within the timeline is often based on where the work ends rather than where it begins.
 There may be a few exceptions which will be pointed out in individual reviews.